MarinkoBa/Hate-Speech-Classification/README.md

   - classifier:
        - Support-Vector-Machine (SVM)
        - Decision Tree Classifier / Random- Forest Classifier
-       - Logisitc Regression
+       - Logistic Regression
        - (Optional: Long Short Term Memory)

 #### Test Classifier (01/25/2021)
 - evaluate the different classifiers with the test set
-- run m-fold-cross validation to determine the classifier with the smallest error
+- run m-fold cross-validation to determine the classifier with the smallest error
   - in addition to cross validation we want to use the F1-Score

 #### Selection of meaninful tweets (02/01/2021)